dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```
 It's very similar to [CoralSequencer](https://www.coralblocks.com/index.php/state-of-the-art-distributed-systems-with-coralmq), but it open, and it github.
-While CoralSequencer is private and mostly used in banks (there is no way to see it code, yet you can read overall architecture on it's website)
+While CoralSequencer is private and mostly used in banks (there is no way to see it code, yet you can read overall architecture on it's website).
 [aeron](https://aeroncookbook.com/aeron/overview/)
 ```java
 import io.aeron.Aeron;